Swiss mercenaries: Savoy

 The War of the Polish Succession saw a further surge in Swiss mercenaries, now in the service of the Kingdom of Sardinia, with the recruitment of new units such as the Guibert, Du Pâquier, Kyd, and Donatz regiments, most of which were disbanded shortly after the war.
-The Swiss also fought for the King of Sardinia in the War of the Austrian Succession, suffering heavy losses at the Siege of Villafrance and distinguishing themselves at the battles of Madonna dell'Olmo and Assietta.
+The Swiss also fought for the King of Sardinia in the War of the Austrian Succession, suffering heavy losses at the Siege of Villafranca and distinguishing themselves at the battles of Madonna dell'Olmo and Assietta.
 By the end of the war in 1748, about 10,600 Swiss soldiers were employed by Sardinia.

 Three new Swiss regiments, largely consisting of soldiers from the recently disbanded Swiss units in French service, were raised for the Sardinian Army in 1793.
 Each regiment was reduced to a single battalion in 1797, following Sardinia's defeat in the Italian campaigns of the French Revolutionary Wars, and later passed into the service of the French Republic in 1798 as the Helvetic Legions in Italy.
 After his return to Turin in 1814, King Victor Emmanuel I considered raising six Swiss regiments from the cantons of Ticino, Vaud, Bern and the Grisons.
 Due to budgetary reasons, he was forced to sign the capitulation for only one regiment (Christ) from the Grisons, which never reached its nominal strength and was disbanded in 1816.
 The Hundred Swiss of the Guard, who were also disbanded in 1798 and restored in 1814, continued to perform their duties at the Royal Palace of Turin until their final dissolution in 1832.